Mirvetuximab soravtansine-gynx (Elahere®)

 Classification: Monoclonal Antibody and Antibody Drug Conjugate

 Mirvetuximab soravtansine-gynx is a type of monoclonal antibody.
-It is a medicine designed to target a specific protein or cell – in this case, the target is a folate receptor alpha.
+It targets a specific protein or cell.
+In this case, the target is a folate receptor alpha.
 This medication is also a microtubule inhibitor conjugate.

 How to Take Mirvetuximab soravtansine-gynx

 This medication is given as an intravenous (IV, into a vein) infusion.
-The dose will be based on your size.
+The dose is based on your body size.
 You will be given medications before the infusion to prevent infusion-related side effects.
-You will be given medications such as acetaminophen (Tylenol), dexamethasone (corticosteroid), diphenhydramine (Benadryl), and medications to prevent nausea and vomiting.
-You will also be given topical steroids to be put into your eyes and eye drops to help prevent eye issues related to the infusion.
+You will be given medications, such as acetaminophen (Tylenol), dexamethasone (corticosteroid), diphenhydramine (Benadryl), and other medications to prevent nausea and vomiting.
+You will also be given topical steroids to put into your eyes and eye drops to help prevent eye issues related to the infusion.

 Eye Problems